olengedavid/Mock-websocket-server/README.md

 # Mock-websocket-server

 ## Up and Running
-Clone the api and run it with `node app.js`
+Clone the api and run `npm install` to install the required pages To run the api use `node app.js` command